 If applicable, you will be added to our HAOS members Facebook group by our communications coordinator.

 You will have been automatically added to our general mailing list (unless you opted-out), our Communications Co-ordinator will add you to our HAOS Members Mailing Group so that you receive our mail-outs as a priority over non-members.

 Are there other types of membership available?

 Yes.
-This membership is for adults that are not in full-time education or of a pensionable age, that prefer not to have a Full Membership (i.e. are not intending on appearing onstage in one of our productions).
+This membership is for adults that are not in full-time education or 65 years of age or older, that prefer not to have a Full Membership (i.e. are not intending on appearing onstage in one of our productions).
 Our other available membership types are:

 Full Adult Membership (which is not discounted), the FAQ’s can be found here.

 Full Senior Membership (which is discounted) - FAQ’s can be found here.